astroumd/hochunk3D/README.md

 ## Running

-In the UMD branch we (will) have a wrapper that enable running the code a little easier, while creating run directories for a new set of parameters.
+In the UMD branch we have a wrapper in the running/ subdirectory that enables running the code a little easier while surveying a large number of models (e.g. looping over some parameters).
+Is does this by creating run directories for each set of parameters.
+Some examples exist how to create the runfiles, as well how to efficiently farm them out to different machines, either private or HPC cluster.

-The wrapper needs to do:
-     - start with a clean "hochunk3d/results"
-     - commands:
-            cd results
-	    ln -s ../models/modcII_quick/mctherm.par
-      	    ln -s ../models/parfiles
-     - create a rundirectory with a new mctherm.par file (or use NEMO's pedit) mkdir run123 cp mcterm.par run123 cd run123
-	    /usr/bin/time ../../src/ttsre > bench.log 2>&1
-     - note that the PARDIR is always ../parfiles, because it assumes we're running from inside models, and we use symlinks to pretend we are.
-This way